khmelnitskiianton/Akinator/README.md

 To start program you need to use CMake and run program

 1. Clone repository:

     ```c
     $ git clone https://github.com/khmelnitskiianton/Akinator.git
     ```

 2. Compile CMake, write command in main directory in repo:

     ```c
     $ cmake .
     ```

 3. Run CMake (compile program), write command in main directory in repo:

     ```c
     $ make
     ```

 4. Run program:

     ```c
     $ ./akinator.exe <file_to_save_data_base>.txt
     ```
     (before you need to create this file)

+5. Program use voice overing with festival!
+    You can turn it off, undef `INCLUDE_FESTIVAL` in `./hdr/func.h`
+    -   If you have Linux install it:
+        ```c
+        $ sudo apt install festival festvox-ru
+        ```
+    -   If you have Windows maybe you can install it, but easily use Linux
+    -   If you have WSL may God help you
+        Take a chance with this guide `https://research.wmz.ninja/articles/2017/11/setting-up-wsl-with-graphics-and-audio.html`
+        If any errors search them in internet (I spent 2 days to connect audio in WSL with Windows with PulseAudio)

-5. Answer questions and work(or have fun) with Akinator!!!
+6. Answer questions and work(or have fun) with Akinator!!!

 # Commands and options